w3f/polkadot-spec/docs/chap-networking.md

 When the node creates or receives a new block, it must be announced to the network.
 Other nodes within the network will track this announcement and can request information about this block.
 The mechanism for tracking announcements and requesting the required data is implementation-specific.

-Block announcements, requests and responses are sent over the substream as described in [Definition 35](chap-networking#defn-block-announce-handshake).
+Block announcements, requests and responses are sent over the substream as described in [Definition -def-num-ref-](chap-networking#defn-block-announce-handshake).

 ###### Definition -def-num- Block Announce Handshake {#defn-block-announce-handshake}

 The `BlockAnnounceHandshake` initializes a substream to a remote peer.
-Once established, all `BlockAnounce` messages ([Definition 36](chap-networking#defn-block-announce)) created by the node are sent to the `/dot/block-announces/1` substream.
+Once established, all `BlockAnounce` messages ([Definition -def-num-ref-](chap-networking#defn-block-announce)) created by the node are sent to the `/dot/block-announces/1` substream.

 The `BlockAnnounceHandshake` is a structure of the following format: